-SPAWN is the Syracuse University Philosophy Department’s annual summer conference.
+SPAWN is the Syracuse Philosophy Annual Workshop.
 Bringing faculty and graduate students from across the Corridor and around the world to Syracuse University for three days, the main speakers for the conference (aside from the keynote) are junior members of the profession, with comments by established professors.

 Each year several of graduate students take courses or attend events at other Corridor institutions, especially Cornell and Rochester.

 Society for the Study of Bio-political Futures (PHI6)

 October 19, 2018: International Ancient Greek Reading Group on Friendship in Aristotle's Nicomachean Ethics, Union College

 March 24, 2018: Society of Italian Philosophers, Rochester